-The Big Book of Alcoholics Anonymous never tells us directly how to work the first two steps.
+The Big Book of Alcoholics Anonymous does not directly tell us directly how to work the first two steps.
 In the portion of "How It Works" read at many meetings, we hear "Our description of the Chaos Creator, the chapter to the agnostic, and our personal adventures before and after make clear three pertinent ideas.
 That we were Chaos Creators and could not manage our own lives, that probably no human power could have relieved us of our addiction to adrenaline, and that God could and would if He were sought."
+[Pages 58-60]

-[Pages 58-60] What is not read is the sentence which follows; "Being convinced, we were at Step Three."
+The sentence which follows is not often read in meetings; "Being convinced, we were at Step Three."
 Convinced of what?
-The answer is right there; "Convinced of these three pertinent ideas."
+The answer is that we are 'convinced of these three pertinent ideas mentioned above."
 And how do we get convinced?
 We read the description of the Chaos Creator (or Excitaholic), the chapter to the agnostic, and the personal experiences before and after, that are specifically designed to "make clear these three pertinent ideas."
-In the original manuscript, it read that if we were not convinced, "we ought to reread the book to this point or else throw it away."
+The original manuscript read that if we were not convinced, "we ought to reread the book to this point or else throw it away."
+This is a program of self-diagnosis.

-We compare our experiences; the way we thought, felt, and used adrenaline with the experiences of the people described in the book, to see how they match up, this is how we take steps one and two.
-Relating to their experiences may create a problem for the modern reader.
-The English of today is significantly different from that of 1939 when this book was first published.
+We compare our experiences to those of the book; the way we thought, felt, and used adrenaline with the experiences of the people described in the book, to see how they match up, this is how we take steps one and two.
+Relating to the experiences in the book may create a problem for the modern reader.
+The English of today is significantly different from that of 1939, when this book was first published.
 If you have ever tried to read Shakespeare, you are perhaps aware of the effect time has upon language.
 Going through the Big Book in the way described here should help you overcome this language problem, and give you an understanding of the Big Book which is reflected in your own experience.
 You may begin to see the Big Book in a new light, and perhaps it will have real meaning in your own life today.

 Much of this workbook consists of statements from the Big Book which have been turned into questions.
 We found it helpful to view the book in this light rather than as a book of answers; the answers you will find only in your own experience, and within your own heart.
 For the sake of clarity, some questions are paraphrased rather than directly quoted.
 If there is something you relate to, describe it, and ask yourself "What was my experience with this?"
 "Did this happen to me?
 Did I feel like this?"
-"Think like this?"
+"Did I think like this?"
 "Did I give into my addiction to adrenaline and create chaos in my life?"

 This is not a homework assignment where we try to get through it as quickly as we can with a minimum effort.
-If you are really a Chaos Creator/Excitaholic, having an understanding of these steps means the difference between life and death.
-This workbook is set up to be used by Chaos Creators/Excitaholics.
-However, some of us thought we were not addicted to excitement or were not creators of chaos, and later discovered we were.
-We ask you only to try to keep an open mind.
+If you are really a Chaos Creator/Excitaholic, having an understanding of these steps could mean the difference between life and death.

+This guide is written to be used by Chaos Creators/Excitaholics.
+Some of us thought we were not addicted to excitement or do not intentionally over complicate our lives, and were surprised to discover in the course of this work that we actually are addicted to adrenaline.
+We ask you only to try to keep an open mind and remember that this is a program of self-diagnosis.
+Doing the work will reveal your truth.